-Contemporary issues concerning women and girls in diverse national, cultural, racial/ethnic, and social class contexts: Theories of and strategies for women's empowerment on the personal, institutional, societal, and global levels.
-2201.10
+3 Units 3 hrs lecture (GR or P/NP).
+Acceptable for credit: UC/CSU AA/AS area 2; CSU area D; IGFTC area 4 Contemporary issues concerning women and girls in diverse national, cultural, racial/ ethnic, and social class contexts: Theories of and strategies for women's empowerment on the personal, institutional, societal, and global levels 2201 10 students who have completed or are currently enrolled in PHIL 35.

-WS 35, Feminist Philosophy
+WS 35.
+Feminist Philosophy